Legal aid panels

 - Appellate Panel standards for lawyers who litigate at the Refugee Appeal Division and Federal Court.

 The standards apply to:

 - private bar lawyers

 How to join a refugee panel

-an LAO-approved in-firm mentor, who works at the same firm as the applicant, in which case the mentor does not receive financial compensation for mentoring
+- An LAO‑approved private bar mentor who works at the same firm as the applicant, (the mentor does not receive financial compensation for mentoring).